javanhut/TheCarrionLanguage/README.md

 # Future Updates
 - Possible list comprehensions
-- More OOP integration
 - JIT Compiler and VM
-- Error Handling
 - Generic Functions and Abstracts
-- String formatter
-- Type hints
+- More to Standard Munin Library adding more generic functionality
+- Helper functions to repl and enhanced documentation
+- alising other programming languages

 # Author
 - Javan Hutchinson